All work and not much pay for India's manufacturers

 And with lots of workers, India needs more skilled ones.

-"We have a young workforce," said Vivek Sarwate, who runs plants outside the city of Vadodara for Schneider Electric (SCHN.PA), making components for the Indian power sector.
+"We have a young workforce," said Vivek Sarwate, who runs plants outside the city of Vadodara for Schneider Electric , making components for the Indian power sector.